rails/rails/guides/source/association_basics.md

 end
 ```

-NOTE: Using `t.bigint :supplier_id` makes the foreign key naming obvious and explicit.
-In current versions of Rails, you can abstract away this implementation detail by using `t.references :supplier` instead.
+Remember that the foreign key goes on the table of the class declaring the belongs_to association.
+In this case the `account` table.

 ### `has_many :through` vs `has_and_belongs_to_many`